IrisDimensions/overworld/README.md

-# Overworld
+# Overworld Classic
-The standard overworld for Iris
+The legacy version of Iris' overworld.

 Contributors & creators: